grafana/quickpizza/README.md

 # http://10.99.177.165:3333
 ```

-### Enable tracing in Kubernetes
+### Enable telemtry in Kubernetes

-Distributed tracing support can be enabled when deploying in Kubernetes by editing the `kubernetes/kustomization.yaml` file and following the instructions in the comments present on that file.
-You will need a backend capable of ingesting OTLP traces, such as a Grafana Cloud Stack, or a Tempo deployment.
+To collect telemetry information, enable the `grafana-agent/cloud` (or `grafana-agent/local`) resource in `kubernetes/kustomization.yaml` and set the required configuration options.

 After making the changes `kubernetes/kustomization.yaml`, you may need to restart the QuickPizza pods for them to pick up the new configuration: